cosmos/cosmos-sdk/x/gov/spec/01_concepts.md

 ### Right to submit a proposal

-Every account, can submit proposals by sending a `MsgSubmitProposal` transaction.
+Every account can submit proposals by sending a `MsgSubmitProposal` transaction.
 Once a proposal is submitted, it is identified by its unique `proposalID`.

 ### Proposal Messages

 A proposal includes an array of `sdk.Msg`s which are executed automatically if the proposal passes.
-The messages are executed by the governance module itself.
+The messages are executed by the governance `ModuleAccount` itself.
 Modules such as `x/upgrade`, that want to allow certain messages to be executed by governance only should add a whitelist within the respective msg server, granting the governance module the right to execute the message once a quorum has been reached.
-The governance module uses the message router to check that these messages are correctly constructed and have a respective path to execute on but do not perform a full validity check.
+The governance module uses the `MsgServiceRouter` to check that these messages are correctly constructed and have a respective path to execute on but do not perform a full validity check.

 ## Deposit